roddhjav/apparmor.d/share/man/man1/aa-install.md

 *include.d/\*.conf*

-: Only install the given (groups of) profiles.
-When non-empty, all other profiles are excluded.
+: List of (groups of) profiles to install.
+With `include default`, the list is applied after *ignore.d*: it re-applies ignored profiles, and installs the listed profiles even when their program is not installed.
+With `include full`, only the listed profiles are installed and all other profiles are excluded; the profiles always required by apparmor.d are installed in both modes.

 # USAGE